 A lot of people are unhappy with how Microsoft is handling Windows 10, so despite all of the surprisingly great reasons to upgrade, many are fighting tooth and nail to avoid upgrading at any cost.

 The biggest complaint?
 Loss of control.
-Sure, there are some quick and useful hacks that you can try, including Taskbar customizations and tweaks to the Start Menu, but these just aren’t enough.
+Sure, there are some quick and useful hacks that you can try, but these just aren’t enough.
 Microsoft has taken away too many options.

 One way around all of this is to use the Group Policy feature.
 If you’ve never heard of it before, don’t worry.
 It may be powerful, but it’s simple to understand.
 Keep reading to find out how you can start taking advantage of it now.